-The Hydraulic Toolbox (Toolbox) is a 32-bit program, but it is fully compatible with 32 and 64-bit Windows-based operating systems (XP, Vista, Windows 7, and Windows 10) and runs in 32-bit mode on these operating systems.
+The Hydraulic Toolbox (Toolbox) is a 32-bit program, but it is fully compatible with 32 and 64-bit Windows-based operating systems and runs in 32-bit mode on these operating systems.
 When installing the Toolbox, make sure you have permissions on your computer to install programs (usually this requires administrator permissions or a username and password for an administrator account).
-If you do not have administrator permissions on your account, you need to right-click on the installation program and select the "Run as Administrator" option if running Windows Vista or Windows 7.
-Windows XP users should login to an account that allows you to install software before installing the Toolbox.
+If you do not have administrator permissions on your account, you need to right-click on the installation program and select the "Run as Administrator" option.

 By downloading the software, users agree to the following terms and conditions:

 - FHWA does not provide user assistance or support for this software.

 - The application of this software is the responsibility of the user.
 It is imperative that the responsible engineer understands the potential accuracy limitations of the program results, independently cross checks those results with other methods, and examines the reasonableness of the results with engineering knowledge and experience.